JuanitaSmith/webapp_stockmarket/README.md

 - Use Bootstrap to make front end development easier
 - Use Plotly to create charts for great visualizations
 - Program in Flask to provide the backend to the website
-- Package files for deployment
+- Package files for deployment in PythonAnywhere

 The project extract Goodyear 'GT' stock market data using API from [marketstack](https://marketstack.com), for which a subscription is needed. end point: 'https://api.marketstack.com/v1/eod'